VedangPaithankar/NLP_DA_Varalaxmi_Ma-am/README.md

 ## Project Overview

 The **NLP-Driven News Processing API** is a comprehensive solution that enhances the way users interact with news articles.
 By leveraging advanced Natural Language Processing (NLP) techniques, this API allows users to summarize, analyze, and categorize articles simply by providing their URLs.
-The API serves various functions including sentiment analysis, keyword extraction, and more, making it an invaluable tool for news aggregation, research, and content curation.
+The API serves various functions, including sentiment analysis, keyword extraction, and more, making it an invaluable tool for news aggregation, research, and content curation.

 ## Features